ranjeetsohanpal/co2_emissions_analysis/README.md

 ---

 ## 📖 Learnings
 This project showcases how **data visualization and storytelling** can highlight pressing environmental challenges, enabling policymakers, researchers, and the public to better understand emission drivers and patterns.
+It also shows that how the majority of the greenhouse emissions are contributed by the **5 countries**.
+One surprising finding is that **Qatar** has very high per capita emissions.

 ---